Conduct Review Process

 - The right to be informed in writing of the outcome of the hearing and any appeal, including when such results become final.
 This includes disclosure to the parties of any sanction imposed that pertains to a sex offense and any sanction imposed that directly relates to the complainant with respect to other alleged sexual harassment violations.
 The parties do not need to submit a request for such information.
 In addition, for any crime of violence, the university will, upon written request and in accordance with applicable law, disclose to the complainant all sanctions imposed against the respondent.
 If the complainant is deceased as a result of the crime of violence, the outcome of the hearing and sanctions will be provided to the complainant's next of kin if so requested.

 - The right to request an appeal as outlined above (under Appeal).
 A student who acknowledges responsibility will not be entitled to an appeal.
+The non-appealing party will have the opportunity to review the appeal and submit a response.
+The appealing party will not have the opportunity to comment on the non-appealing party's response.

 The university will take steps to prevent the recurrence of any harassment, correct any discriminatory effects on the complainant and others, and implement protective or interim measures (such as No Contact Orders, room relocations, classroom relocations, interim suspensions, etc.) as requested and required by law.
 The university will complete the Conduct Review Process within a reasonably prompt time frame, usually within 60 days, but will allow for the extension of time frames for good cause with written notice to the complainant and respondent of the delay and the reason for the delay.